andrerferrer/dedemos/README.md

 ### ActiveRecord
 - [Rename References](https://github.com/andrerferrer/rename-references-demo#demo) - How to link a DB with more semantic namings.
 - [Enum](https://github.com/andrerferrer/enum-demo#goal) - How to use [`ActiveRecord::Enum`](https://api.rubyonrails.org/v5.2.4.4/classes/ActiveRecord/Enum.html).
+- [Nested models]() - How to work with a model and models nested to it.

 ### ActiveStorage
 - [Attach a photo](https://github.com/andrerferrer/basic-photo-demo) - How to attach a file to a model in Rails.